 Student Code of Conduct: Rights and Responsibilities

-It is the mission of the Student Conduct system is to foster a campus community that supports students, faculty, and staff in pursuing their educational and vocational goals in an environment that promotes concern for the well-being of others, collaborative learning and respect.
-By observing the guiding principles of the College’s mission statement and Core Values, the conduct system intends to work with students and hearing participants to maintain a system that seeks to determine clarity through a transparent and consistent process that is in compliance with local, state, and federal regulations and the Guilford College Handbook.
+It is the mission of the Student Conduct system to foster a campus community that supports students, faculty, and staff in pursuing their educational and vocational goals in an environment that promotes concern for the well-being of others, collaborative learning and respect.
+By observing the guiding principles of the Guilford College Mission Statement and Core Values, the conduct system intends to work with students and hearing participants to maintain a system that seeks to determine clarity through a transparent and consistent process that is in compliance with local, state, and federal regulations and the Guilford College Student Handbook.
 The conduct system, through the processes for responding to student conduct choices, promotes accountability, self-governance, respect, personal and institutional integrity, honesty, and citizenship.

 Student Conduct and Early College Students